ricky-santos/apollo-electronics-trend-analysis/README.md

     - Which products were involved the most in the highest order values with 2 or more products
     - Apple Products Analysis
         - iPhones not selling enough

-## Region Analysis
-* Region did not divert from the general trend
-  - US dominated sales

 ## Loyalty Program